cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### What are the usage limits of Cockroach Cloud Serverless (beta)?

-Free clusters have a limit of 500M Request Units and 5GB of storage, but the performance is heavily throttled.
+Free clusters have a limit of 100M Request Units per month and 5GB of storage, but the performance is throttled to a maximum of 100 RUs/second.
 Paid clusters have access to the same resources with no limitations in addition to the amount you pay for.

+### What is a Request Unit?

+All resource usage in CockroachCloud Serverless (beta) is measured in Request Units, or RUs.
+RUs represent the compute and I/O resources used by a read or a write query.
+All database operations cost a certain amount of RUs depending on the resources used.
+For example, a "small read" might cost 1 RU, and a "large read" such as a full table scan with indexes could cost 100 RUs.

 ### Do I have to pay for CockroachCloud Serverless (beta)?